Baty homers first time up in majors, Mets beat Braves 9-7

 After taking a ball, Baty connected with a hanging curve on his very first swing in a New York uniform.

+“I was just looking for a pitch I could drive,” Baty said.
+“He left one over the plate.”

-As the drive sailed toward the tall brick wall in right, Acuña peeled off hoping to play a carom.
-But the ball dropped between the wall and the first row of seats, setting off a wild celebration in the stands from Baty’s mother, father, sister and other family members who hastily made the trip to Atlanta to witness his debut.
+As the ball sailed toward the tall brick wall in right, Acuña peeled off hoping to play a carom.
+But it dropped between the wall and the first row of seats, setting off a wild celebration in the stands from Baty’s mother, father, sister and other family members who hastily made the trip to Atlanta to witness his debut.

+“To look up (in the stands) and see my family up there, to celebrate in the dugout with my teammates, it’s just pure joy,” Baty said.

+“For sure, that will be framed up and go on a shelf somewhere,” Baty said.
+“Hopefully there will be more.”

-Atlanta knocked out nemesis Matt Scherzer (9-2) in the seventh without getting a ball out of the infield, loading the bases on two walks sandwiched around a dribbler near the mound.
+Atlanta knocked out nemesis Max Scherzer (9-2) in the seventh without getting a ball out of the infield, loading the bases on two walks sandwiched around a dribbler near the mound.

 Adam Ottavino appeared to snuff out the threat when Grissom grounded into an inning-ending double play.
 But the call was overturned after a video review, giving Atlanta a run that cut the deficit to 6-2.